 Warning: Missing argument 2 for Jetpack_AMP_Support::render_sharing_html() in /home/content/15/11463415/html/site/wp-content/plugins/jetpack/3rd-party/class.jetpack-amp-support.php on line 273

-This driver reflects my personal view for the way the driver should be packaged for Fedora and CentOS/RHEL.
+Oh no, another Nvidia driver repository?
+Why?
+This repository reflects my personal view for the way the driver should be packaged for Fedora and CentOS/RHEL.
 It’s somewhat different from ELRepo repositories for RHEL/CentOS and from RPMFusion packages for Fedora.

 To install the repository on a supported Fedora distribution, run as root the following command:

 Starting from Fedora 25, the Nvidia software packages are available for installation by default also in Gnome Software.

 Please note that the driver will show up only if your system matches one of the PCI ID supported by the driver.
 Otherwise, only the other Nvidia programs (mostly for CUDA development) will show up in the software center.